PV-Tutorials/pyData-2021-Solar-PV-Modeling/_sources/README.md

 ![tutorialpromo](images/tutorial_banner.PNG)

-# PVSC48-Python-Tutorial
+# pyData 2021 Global - Solar Modeling Tutorial
-PVSC48 computing tutorial with focus on PV computing packages, Python, data wrangling with Pandas, and data viz
+This tutorial focuses on PV computing packages, Python, data wrangling with Pandas, and data viz

 ## Tutorial Summary:
 * **Tutorial 0**: Introduction to the tutorial, the lesson plan, and resources (~30 minutes)